SamJUK/docs.sdj.pw/src/general/github/actions/steps-missing-standard-streams.md

+---
+description: GitHub Actions troubleshooting guide for capturing stdout and stderr outputs in workflow steps.
+---
 # Github Actions - Steps missing Standard Streams

 One might assume a simple run step, would include the stdout and stderr outputs.
 But they would be wrong.